zfisch/peeps/README.md

 4. That's it!

 ###Note
-`HTTP/1.1 204 No Content` is GitHub's way of saying you are successfully following a user ;)
+`HTTP/1.1 204 No Content` is GitHub's way of saying you are successfully following a user.

 ###Contributions